Student's Right to Privacy

 HSCE program students may be exposed to material you may deem unsuitable.
 However, SMC instructors must teach based on the requirements of the course and have the academic freedom to teach in a manner appropriate for the course--not the student.

 Tuition is FREE for all resident students physically attending high school in California; a savings of $138 to $276 for a typical High School Concurrent Enrollment program participant.
-Students are responsible for all other fees (e.g., course materials, books, health fee, and Student ID card (optional)).
+Students are responsible for all other fees (e.g., course materials, books, health fee, other).
 More information concerning fees.

 Homework and Preparing for Class